 The Committee works in parallel with the HR & Remuneration Committee in relation to compliance and risk oversight of work health and safety and any non-compliance with the Code of Conduct and Ethics.

 The Committee has established the management Risk & Compliance Sub-Committee (RACSC) for the purpose of providing subject matter expertise and challenge to the GRC Framework.
 For clarity however, valuation-related matters as overseen by the RACSC are reportable to the Audit Committee.
-The RACSC is chaired by the ED, Risk, Legal & Tax, with a standing invite open to members of the Risk Committee.
+The RACSC is chaired by the Chief Risk officer, with a standing invite open to members of the Risk Committee.